addyosmani/backbone-fundamentals/chapters/03-internals.md

   completed: true
 });

-// Following logs: {"title":"This todo is done, so take no action on this one.","completed":true} console.log(JSON.stringify(todo3));
+// Following logs: {"title":"This todo is done, so take no action on this one.","completed":true }
+console.log(JSON.stringify(todo3));
 ```
 #### Getters & Setters

 **Model.get()**